-This event is brought to you as part of the NAFEMS Analysis Agenda
+This event was brought to you as part of the NAFEMS Analysis Agenda

 Senior Principal Mechanical Engineer

 As senior principal mechanical engineer at Syncroness, Inc., an Alten Group company, Linda Knudsen leads FEA and CFD simulations of medical devices, aerospace systems, and industrial equipment to support design decisions under a quality management system certified to ISO 13485, ISO 9001, and AS9100.
 Since 2015, Linda has been a member of ASME V&V 40 Verification and Validation in Computational Modeling of Medical Devices and contributed to the development of the V&V 40 standard.
 In 2020, Linda became a member of the NAFEMS Americas Steering Committee.
 She has presented at ASME V&V symposiums as well as NAFEMS CAASE conferences.